Luan Jujie

 Luan Jujie (栾菊杰 (Luán Jújié); born 14 July 1958) is a Chinese-born Canadian fencer, born in Nanjing, China.
-At the 1984 Summer Olympics in Los Angeles, she became the first Chinese athlete to win the gold medal in fencing.
+At the 1984 Summer Olympics in Los Angeles, she became the first Chinese (and non-European) athlete to win the gold medal in fencing.
 Since moving to Edmonton, Alberta, Canada in 1985, she has become a Canadian citizen.
 At the age of 50, Luan represented Canada at the 2008 Summer Olympics.
 She has also participated in the 1988 and 2000 Summer Olympics.